WooCommerce Pricing Table Plugin: Automatically List Product Prices & Options

 Are there any limitations?

 The WooCommerce pricing table plugin works by listing each product OR each variation on its own row in the table.
-To create your pricing tables, you need to work within this layout.
+To create your WordPress pricing tables, you need to work within this layout.

 For example, it’s not possible list each variation in its own column of the table.
 Instead, the products and variations need to be listed using one of the layout options I told you about earlier.